XcalableMP/manual/en/tutorial-global.rst

       enddo
     end program main

-In the above example, the user specify data mapping of array a (10 elements) among 2 nodes (5 elements per node).
+In the above example, the user specifies data mapping of array a (10 elements) among 2 nodes (5 elements per node).

-The nodes directive declares node p of size 2.
+The nodes directive declares node set p of size 2.
-The template declares template t of size 10.
+The template directive declares template t of size 10.
 In XMP, array indices start from 0 in [], and start from 1 in ().
-Node p has element p[0] and p[1] and template t has elements from t[0] to t[9] in the XMP/C style.
+The node set p has element p[0] and p[1] and template t has elements from t[0] to t[9] in the XMP/C style.
-In XMP/Fortran, node p has element p(1) and p(2) and template t has elements from t(1) to t(10).
+In XMP/Fortran, node set p has element p(1) and p(2) and template t has elements from t(1) to t(10).

 .. note::
     For some historical reasion, the user can use both [] and () in XMP/C.
     [] is not available in XMP/Fortran.
     However, we recommand to use the same syntax to the base language．

 The distribute directive distributes template elements among nodes.